kwhiggins27/amphibian-TAS2R/blast_pipeline/readme_pipeline.md

 ## Credits
-Code developed by K. Higgins with programming advice from Allen B. Davis (acknowledged) and experimental advice from J.-K. Weng, R. Márquez, and R. Anderson (authors) as well as Matthew Hill and George Bell (acknowledged).
+Code developed by K. Higgins with programming advice from Allen B. Davis (acknowledged) and experimental advice from A. Itoigawa, J.-K. Weng, R. Márquez, and R. Anderson (authors) as well as Matthew Hill and George Bell (acknowledged).
 ChatGPT v3 and 4 used to draft early versions of these scripts.